 By NOMAAN MERCHANT, Associated Press

-According to court documents, Hurd took one kilogram — about two pounds — of cocaine and told the officer he wanted to eventually buy five to 10 kilograms of cocaine and 1,000 pounds of marijuana per week to distribute in the Chicago area.
+One week later, Hurd was arrested after an alleged meeting at a Chicago-area steakhouse with an undercover officer posing as a drug trafficker.
+According to court documents, Hurd accepted a package of what he thought was cocaine and told the officer he wanted to buy five to 10 kilograms of cocaine and 1,000 pounds of marijuana per week to distribute in the Chicago area.

 ©2012 by STATS LLC and Associated Press.